Last updated on March 5th, 2023

 The VICE Fly Rod is a good fast-action rod for the angler looking for a quality product that delivers on performance.
 This is the universal water version of their Classic Trout Rod and is great for simplicity when catching trout.

-Because the different sizes are slightly more abundant than its smaller counterpart, it can be bought from 3-weight to 9-weight and up to 9 feet in length.
+Because the different sizes are slightly more abundant than their smaller counterpart, it can be bought from 3-weight to 9-weight and up to 9 feet in length.
 I like size options with anything not because I can buy big, but because I can be more specific in what I buy, which saves me money.

 This rod has a heel behind the reel seat which is great for fishing from the hip.
 While not in action and letting the fly set, I like to post up the rod on my hip just a bit to take the weight off of my arm, this rod is great for that.